Ani Lorak: 1992–1998: Early career in Ukraine and first albums

-1999-2005: Honoured Artist of Ukraine, Ukrainian albums and first Eurovision attempt
+1999–2005: Honoured Artist of Ukraine, Ukrainian albums and first Eurovision attempt

 At the outset of 1999, Lorak started her first extensive and international touring, performing in the United States, France, Germany, Hungary, and in every major city of Ukraine.
-In 1999, she earned the title of the Honoured Artist of Ukraine.
+In 1999, she earned the title of Honoured Artist of Ukraine, that was deprived in 2024.
 That same year, she got acquainted with Igor Krutoy, who wrote the composition "Zerkala" for her, which brought her more initial fame in Russia.

 In 2000, she released her third album with Falyosa as the main producer, titled "www.anilorak.com," containing Russian, Ukrainian, and English compositions.
 She returned to singing completely in Ukrainian again a year later, releasing her fourth album, "Tam, de ty ye...".
 This was followed by a second album in Ukrainian, titled "Ani Lorak" in 2004, which mostly had the same songs as her 2000 album.
 In 2004-2005 Ani Lorak was a UN GoodWill Ambassador in Ukraine for HIV/AIDS.

 In 2005, Ani Lorak made her first attempt to perform at the Eurovision Song Contest and was virtually certain to sing the home country's entry in Kyiv, but ultimately failed to be selected.
 Her narrow defeat in the 2005 national pre-selection competition was particularly controversial, given that the winners – GreenJolly – were only added later and did not have to qualify for the final by winning one of the fifteen preliminary heats, unlike all other finalists.
 However, their song "Razom nas bahato", had a larger societal impact at the time, following the Orange Revolution.
 Lorak finished in second place in the Ukrainian national final with the song "A Little Shot Of Love".
 Afterwards, she released her first and only English-language album Smile.

-2006-2012: Changes of producer, Eurovision 2008 and Solntse
+2006–2012: Changes of producer, Eurovision 2008 and Solntse

 In 2006, this was followed by "Rozkazhi," her ninth album, again fully in Ukrainian.
 Shortly after the album's release, Lorak ended her contract with Falyosa and started to work with producer Konstantin Meladze.
 That same year, Lorak released a duet with Meladze's brother Valery Meladze, which became Lorak's first radio hit in Russia.
-In 2007, she celebrated the fifteenth anniversary of her artistry with the album 15, fully in Russian bar one song in English.
-However, the collaboration with Meladze quickly fell through, leaving Lorak without a producer.